Pattern PO’s

 8. No Garment Construction Info at the Start

 Before we cast on, we want to know what we’re making.
 Is this top-down?
 Bottom-up?
 Knit flat and seamed?
 Worked in the round?
 Without construction details at the beginning of the pattern, we’re left guessing how each piece fits into the bigger picture.
-A simple paragraph explaining the construction goes a long way in helping us visualize the process (and plan our project timeline and yarn usage).
+A simple paragraph explaining the construction goes a long way in helping knitters visualize the process (and plan our project timeline and yarn usage).

 9. Tiny, Blurry Charts and Schematics

 We shouldn’t need a magnifying glass or PDF zoom to read a chart.
 Charts should be clear, readable, and print-friendly.
 Schematics should show the full shape of the garment with actual measurements.
+On a schematic, circumference is usually shown with a curved arrow/line spanning the diameter of the section, and length, width and height are usually represented by a straight arrow/line.

 10. Bad Quality Photos That Don’t Show the Garment Clearly